-It remains unbroken—despite the team reaching the final on eight occasions since then, they have either completely collapsed on the day or been undone by a series of other unfortunate events.
+It remains unbroken—despite the team reaching the final on several occasions since then, they have either completely collapsed on the day or been undone by a series of other unfortunate events.

 The legend tells us that while the boisterous Mayo team were passing through Foxford on the victorious journey home, the team failed to wait quietly for a funeral cortège to pass by on its way to the graveyard.
 The presiding priest consequently put a curse on Mayo football to never win a subsequent All-Ireland Final until all members of the 1951 team are dead.

 In 1989, Mayo reached their first All-Ireland Senior Football Championship Final since their last victory in 1951 only to lose to Cork.
 In 1996, a freak point by Meath at the end of the final forced a replay, which saw Mayo concede another late score that would deny them victory.
 Kerry bridged an 11-year title gap against them in 1997 with a three-point win, before torturing them by eight points in 2004 and thirteen points in 2006

 Mayo returned to the All-Ireland Senior Football Championship Final in 2012.
 Even with Taoiseach Enda Kenny in Rome seeking divine intervention through Pope Benedict XVI the day before,